nabeelmaklai/Memory_game/README.md

 ## Link:

-The gaem is deployed on surge and can be reached by [this link](https://galactic-code.surge.sh/)
+The gaem is deployed on surge and can be reached by the following [link](https://galactic-code.surge.sh/)

 ## How to play the game